slic3r/Slic3r/doc/How to build - Mac OS.md

 is currently unsupported because some of the dependencies don't support this, most notably wxWidgets.)

-Please note that the `CMAKE_OSX_DEPLOYMENT_TARGET` and `CMAKE_OSX_SYSROOT` options need to be set the same on both the dependencies bundle as well as SuperSlicer itself.
+Please note that the `CMAKE_OSX_DEPLOYMENT_TARGET` and `CMAKE_OSX_SYSROOT` options need to be set the same on both the dependencies bundle as well as Slic3r itself.

-Official Mac SuperSlicer builds are currently built against SDK 10.9 to ensure compatibility with older Macs.
+Official Mac Slic3r builds are currently built against SDK 10.9 to ensure compatibility with older Macs.

 _Warning:_ XCode may be set such that it rejects SDKs bellow some version (silently, more or less).
 This is set in the property list file